romainsacchi/carculator/docs/modeling.rst

 use.
-For example, should a BEV enter the fleet in Poland in 2020, most LCA models of passenger vehicles would use the electricity mix for Poland corresponding to that year, which corresponds to the row of the year 2020 in Table 24, based on ENTSO-E’s TYNDP 2020 projections (National Trends scenario) [38]. *carculator* calculates instead the average electricity mix obtained from distributing the annual kilometers driven along the vehicle lifetime, assuming an equal number of
+For example, should a BEV enter the fleet in Poland in 2020, most LCA models of passenger vehicles would use the electricity mix for Poland corresponding to that year, which corresponds to the row of the year 2020 in Table 24, based on ENTSO-E's TYNDP 2020 projections (National Trends scenario) [38]. *carculator* calculates instead the average electricity mix obtained from distributing the annual kilometers driven along the vehicle lifetime, assuming an equal number of